juyoungwang/NOLONGERAVAILABLE/README.md

 * A naive LSTM-based one, which has only one LSTM as the intermediate layer.
 Below is a picture of forecasts I made:
 ![LSTM result](lstm.png?raw=true "LSTM forecasting picture")

-* DeepAR architecture, without ancestral sampling functionality.
+* DeepAR architecture, without ancestral sampling functionality (would require higher amount time to perfectly implement this in Tensorflow).
 Below is a picture of forecasts I made:
 ![DeepAR result](deepar.png?raw=true "LSTM forecasting picture")

 **NOTE**: I have not done any single hyperparameter tunning of the models.
 These are just implemented for fun, using my M1 macbook, which does not even have CUDA.